venusgalstar/ttndexFrontend/README.md

-#BridgeSwap Frontend
+#TTNEXSwap Frontend

-This project contains the main features of the bridgeswap application.
+This project contains the main features of the ttnexswap application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.